-Make your own micro-garden planters using recycled containers or flats (shallow wooden boxes).
+Make your own micro-garden planters using recycled containers or flats (shallow wooden boxes – see below).

-I’m not a huge fan of plastic but the clam shell containers raspberries, basil and other fruits and veggies are sold in are incredibly handy and can quickly be repurposed into micro-gardens that typically fit well on windowsills.
-Simply add an array of holes to the bottom for drainage using a nail or other device with a fine, sharp point.
-I like using a nail because it’s easy to hold and gets the job done hassle free.
-Just be sure to keep fingers clear when running it through.
+I’m not a fan of plastic but the clamshell containers raspberries, basil, and other fruits and veggies are sold in are incredibly handy and can quickly be repurposed into micro-gardens that typically fit well on windowsills.
+Simply add a series of holes to the bottom for drainage using a nail or other device with a fine, sharp point.

 I made this flat using lath and a stick of 1” x 4” redwood stock plus a few galvanized nails.
-It’s held up for 5 years and seems to have plenty of life left.
+It’s held up for 5 years and has plenty of life left.
 But if you’re looking for a simpler fix repurpose a shallow wine box (such as the packaging for port or liqueurs) or buy a seedling tray.

-Grow anything you would eat when mature.
-The brassica family is a fab place to begin.
+Grow anything you would eat when it’s full size.
+The brassica family is a perfect place to begin.
 Mustards, broccoli, kale, arugula, radishes or Tatsoi are all tasty and packed with nutrition.
-Chard, amaranth, beets, fennel, sugar snap peas and sunflowers are also some of my favorites and can add a burst of color when you need it most (amaranth and beets in particular).
+Chard, amaranth, beets, fennel, sugar snap peas, sunflowers are also some of my favorites and can add a burst of color when you need it most (amaranth and beets in particular).

-Sow seeds close together.
+- Sow seeds close together.
 I spread seeds out over the top of the soil, moving them around as needed, then cover.
 With sugar snap peas and other, large seeds I simply push them down into the soil.
-With smaller to average seeds I cover them with an 1/8 to 1/4 inch of soil, gently tamping down on the surface to be sure they’ve made good contact.
+With smaller to average seeds, I cover them with a 1/8 to 1/4 inch of soil, gently tamping down on the surface to be sure they’ve made good contact.

-Harvest when you see the first set of mature leaves appear.
-The seed leaves are the initial pair of leaves you’ll see emerge (often with the seed coat still attached as with the sunflower starts below – unless it’s a monocot, like wheatgrass, in which case it will one only one seed leaf), about 4 to 7 days after planting.
+- Harvest when you see the first set of mature leaves appear.
+The seed leaves are the initial pair of leaves you’ll see emerge about 4 to 7 days after planting.
 The true leaves grow in after the seed leaves, about 10 to 21 days after planting.
+(Depending on the variety.)